Ode I.

 the grave-clothes!
 Run and proclaim to

-the world that the Lord has risen, who has put death to death, for he is the
+the world that the Lord has risen and has put death to death, for he is the

 Son of God, who saves the race of men.